StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 * StackState Agent V2 must be installed on a single machine which can connect to ServiceNow and StackState.
 See the [StackState Agent V2 StackPack](/stackpacks/integrations/agent.md) for more details.
 * A ServiceNow instance must be running.

-## Enable ServiceNow integration
+## Enable the ServiceNow integration

-To enable the ServiceNow check to collect data from ServiceNow:
+To enable the ServiceNow check and begin collecting data from your ServiceNow:

 1. Edit the Agent integration configuration file `/etc/sts-agent/conf.d/servicenow.d/conf.yaml` to include details of your ServiceNow instance:
     - **url**